 - Bring the soup to a low boil over medium-high heat and then reduce the heat to medium-low.
 Cover and simmer for 15 to 20 minutes, until the pumpkin is fork-tender.

-- Add cinnamon, nutmeg, black pepper.
+- Then, add cinnamon, nutmeg, black pepper.
 Taste and adjust.

 - Add the cream and stir to combine.